-Prerequisite: RUS 301 or 302 Russian Conversation & Composition Meets general academic requirement W when offered as 304.
+Prerequisite: RUS 301 or 302 Russian Conversation & Composition

 305, 306.
 Readings in Russian Literature

 An introduction to Russian literature from Pushkin to the present with emphasis on developing the students' command of language skills.
 Selected readings in Russian will include poetry, prose, and drama.
 Offered in alternate years.